 Availability is Key

 Why the exclusivity?
 Building out fiber technology is a long, expensive process.
 Analysts have estimated that Google Fiber’s early nationwide expansion plan would have cost the company $3,000-$8,000 per home.
+Today, public programs such as the NTIA’s BEAD program prioritize end‑to‑end fiber in unserved and underserved areas, which should steadily raise fiber availability through the latter half of the decade.
 If a provider like Verizon FiOS has decided to build out service in your neighborhood — you’ve essentially won the lottery.

 Businesses interested in a fiber connection as a private, secure, and reliable network option can purchase Direct Internet Access (DIA) fiber and have a dedicated line built out to the office.
-Homeowners hoping for fiber will have to cross their fingers and watch the market.
+Homeowners should check the FCC’s National Broadband Map and watch for state and federal projects moving from awards to construction as BEAD ramps; availability will continue to expand, including in rural areas where cable may be the only wired option today.

 Which is best for you?

-Fiber speeds are likely more than most people need right now, but it’s worth noting that fiber is future-proof.
-Every year, the internet is becoming more central to our lives, technology is advancing, and media quality is increasing (from HD to 4K to 8K).
-Each season sees more 4K streaming content released, which will take more data and speed to run.
+Why higher uploads and lower latency matter: hybrid work and cloud workflows persist, with roughly 28–30% of U.S. paid workdays at home, and consumer video accounts for a large majority of downstream bandwidth (WFH Research; Sandvine).
+Fiber’s symmetry benefits creators, frequent video callers, smart‑home backups, and gamers.
+The PON roadmap (from today’s XGS‑PON to 25G and 50G) strengthens fiber’s long‑term headroom.
+Cable’s trajectory is also improving: high‑split and DOCSIS 4.0 upgrades boost upstream and can reduce latency for interactive apps.
 Nikolai Tenev, the founder of DigidWorks, told us that tech enthusiasts of every kind will benefit from fiber — designers, gamers, software engineers, etc. Tenev said, “Gamers often need to upload video in real-time while playing an online game.
 Even the slightest drop in connection or speed can result in them losing the match.”
 If fiber-optic technology is available to your address, internet enthusiasts and large households will enjoy the perks the most.

 Next Steps